What Memorial Day means

 When is Memorial Day?

-Memorial Day is the final Monday in May.
-This year, it is May 27.
+Memorial Day is the final Monday in May each year.

 Celebrations and observances